korcankaraokcu/PINCE/README.md

 # Features
 - **Memory and pointer scanning:** PINCE uses [libmemscan](https://github.com/brkzlr/libmemscan) to scan the memory efficiently
+- **Speedhack:** Both Linux native and WINE/Proton compatible speedhack built-in.
+No **`LD_PRELOAD`** or other libraries necessary
+- **Libpince Engine:** Powerful scripting engine built-in that allows you to perform advanced tasks such as code injection
 - **Background Execution:** PINCE uses background execution by default, allowing users to run GDB commands while process is running
 - **Variable Inspection&Modification**
   * **CheatEngine-like value type support:** Currently supports all types of CE and memscan along with extended strings(utf-8, utf-16, utf-32)